 Help pass An Act to Promote Student Nutrition and bring us a step closer to alleviating the burden of hunger for our state’s children!

-The testimony below was delivered to the Joint Committee on Education, including Senate Chair, Jason Lewis, and House Chair, Alice Peisch during a State House hearing on May 20, 2021.
+The testimony below was delivered to the Joint Committee on Committee on Healthcare Financing, including Senate Chair, Jason Lewis, and House Chair, Alice Peisch, during a State House hearing on May 20, 2021.

 Prior to March 2020, we knew that a hungry child cannot learn, much less thrive.
 Unfortunately, COVID-19 put the problem of food insecurity into starker relief and highlighted the critical role of school nutrition programs in addressing childhood hunger.
 During the pandemic, 1 in 5 households with children in Massachusetts experienced food insecurity.
 Fortunately, Congress and the United States Department of Agriculture moved swiftly to allow and support schools and community organizations to provide school meals for free to any children or teen.
 In the summer of 2020, as an example, among households in Massachusetts with children who received free food, 59% reported that they received free food from a school meal site.